 Namaste!
-Welcome to Nepal.
+Welcome to Kathmandu.
+And thank you for joining our gay Nepal adventure!
 Today’s agenda is limited to an essential meeting at 5PM, where you’ll meet your group leader and we’ll discuss the journey ahead.
 This will be followed by an optional dinner near our hotel where you can start getting to know your fellow travellers.
 PLEASE NOTE: travel delays are possible given the destination, so please fly in the day before if possible.

-Today kicks off with a tour of Kathmandu.
+To kick off our gay Nepal adventure, we’ll begin with a tour of Kathmandu.
 We’ll visit the Monkey Temple (Swoyambhunath), the sacred Hindu Pashupatinath Temple, and the Boudhanath Stupa.
 The afternoon includes a guided walk through Durbar Square, where one of the Kingdom’s royal palaces awaits.
 As Nepal was recently hit by a massive earthquake, some of these sites may remain under construction.
 That said, tourism dollars are vital to the reconstruction of these ancient sites, and the city remains a fascinating place to visit.